Automattic/jetpack/readme.txt

 * General: fix comment notification overrides that direct moderation links to the WordPress.com interface.
 * General: improve deprecated hook notices to handle anonymous functions.
 * Site Health Tools: reduce false positives in Jetpack connection tests.
+* Slideshow Block: avoid layout issues when a block is added to a column block.
 * Subscriptions Block: fix layout issue in email input box.
 * Sync: improve performance of the synchronization process when processing a large amount of Akismet feedback.